Continuum Cascade Model: Branching Random Walk for Traveling Wave: Abstract

 \section{Abstract}

 The cascade model generates random food webs.
 The continuum cascade model is a Poisson approximation of the cascade model.
-We have a simple recursion to obtain probability distribution of the longest chain length (the height) generated by the continuum cascade model.
-Assuming the traveling wave solution, the velocity selection principle for the Fisher-KPP equation works to the recursion,

-Here we formulate the height of continuum cascade model as the first passage time of the left most particle of a branching Poisson point process.
-The asymptotic probability distribution of the height is obtained mathematically by a straightforward application of the Aidekon theorem for the left most particle of branching Poisson point process.
+We have a simple nonlinear recursion for probability distribution of the longest chain length (the height) generated by the continuum cascade model.
+Assuming the traveling wave solution, the velocity selection principle for the Fisher-KPP equation works for our recursion.
+Here we have the recursion for the height of continuum cascade model from the first passage time of the left most particle of a branching Poisson point process.
+The asymptotic probability distribution of the height is obtained by a straightforward application of the Aidekon theorem for the left most particle of branching Poisson point process.
+Hence the traveling wave behavior is shown mathematically.